imAIgene-Dream3D/BGT/README.md

 singularity shell --pid bgt_image.sif
 ```

+---

-### 6 Start RStudio Server
+### 6. Start RStudio Server

-when you are inside of the singularity image execute this command
+When you are inside the Singularity image, execute this command:

 ```bash
 rstudio-server start
 ```

+---

-### 7 Enter RStudio
+### 7. Enter RStudio

 The webpage will be accessible through any web browser at [http://localhost:8787](http://localhost:8787).

+---
+NOTE: Rstudio will be closed if you kill the terminal (the data will be preserved)

+## OPTION 2
-BGT uses the following R libraries (R version 4.3.2 (2023) and 4.0.5 (2021) :
+Install all the following libraries (R version 4.3.2 (2023) and 4.0.5 (2021) :

 | Package        | Version  |
 |----------------|----------|